SpaceRaccoonGameStudio/AdvancedLogicalChains/README.md

 # Project settings

 The project settings contain the main settings for debugging the plugin.
-You can find it in "Project settings -> Game -> Advanced logical chains"
+You can find it in "**Project settings -> Game -> Advanced logical chains**"

 ![alt_text](images/image_3.png "Project settings")

 **Dashed Line Color** - setting the color of the dotted line connecting generators and receivers.

 **Draw Lines** - whether or not to display connecting lines.

 **Dashed Line Speed** - speed at which the dashed line will move.

 **Offset Between Dashed Lines** - vertical offset between signal lines.

 **Debug Draw Max Distance** - the distance from the camera at which to stop drawing lines.

 **Draw Sprites** - whether or not to display components sprites.

 **Draw Component States** - whether or not to display component states in runtime debug.

-#Console commands
+# Console commands

-**LogicalChains.ToggleStatesDebug** - text debug for actor state **LogicalChains.ToggleRuntimeDebug** - dashed line debug
+**LogicalChains.ToggleStatesDebug** - text debug for actor state

+**LogicalChains.ToggleRuntimeDebug** - dashed line debug

 **LogicalChains.DebugDraw.OnlyActiveSignals [true/false]** - only display active dashed lines

 ![alt_text](images/debug_states.png "debug states")